romainsacchi/carculator_truck/docs/modeling.rst

 Modeling and assumptions
 ========================

-The modeling of passenger vehicles in the past, present and future is complex and relies on many assumptions.
+The modeling of medium and heavy goods vehicles in the past, present and future is complex and relies on many assumptions.
-With **carculator** and **carculator online**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily critiqued and modified.
+With **carculator_truck**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily criticized and modified if need be.

 We try here to give a comprehensive list of assumptions and modeling choices, and describe how, as a user, you can change those.

-Parameters' names are indicated ``verbatim`` and are to be used in **carculator**.
-The can also be accessed and modified via its online graphical user interface **carculator online**,  via the search bar in the *Car Parameters* section.
+Parameters' names are indicated ``verbatim`` and are to be used in **carculator_truck**.

 Vehicle sizing
 **************
-**carculator** models vehicles along four dimensions:
+**carculator_truck** models vehicles along four dimensions:

 * their powertrain (e.g., gasoline-run internal combustion engine, battery electric vehicle, etc.),
-* their size (e.g., mini, medium, large, etc.),
+* their size (e.g., 3.5t, 7.5t, 18t, etc.),
-* their year of production (2000, 2010, 2017 and 2040)
+* their year of production (2000, 2010, 2020, 2030, 2040 and 2050)
 * and a parameter dimension (i.e., input and calculated parameters).

-When **carculator** sizes the vehicles for the different powertrains, sizes and years, it starts with the input parameter's value for the ``glider base mass``, which is essentially an initial guess for the mass of the vehicle's glider without anything on it.
+When **carculator_truck** sizes the vehicles for the different powertrains, sizes and years, it starts with bringing together a few components common to all powertrains, that is: `glider base mass`, `suspension mass`, `braking system mass`, `wheels and tires mass`, `cabin mass`, `electrical system mass`, `other components mass`, `transmission mass`.
+Then, it adds energy storage components, such as:

-Then it adds the following components and their associated mass:

 * ``fuel mass``: mass of the fuel in the fuel tank (only applicable to vehicles using liquid or gaseous fuels),
 * ``fuel tank mass``: mass of the fuel tank (empty),